Azure-Samples/iot-edge-complementary-code/README.md

 When running this sample locally on **Windows**, the Azure Storage Emulator can be used instead of creating an Azure Storage account.

+#### Azure Storage Explorer (optional)

+[Azure Storage Explorer]() provides a GUI for connecting to and managing Azure storage accounts and Azure Cosmos DB entities.
+Azure Storage Emulator can be used to view and download blobs output by the sample, both in your Azure Storage account or the Azure Storage Emulator.

 ### Azure Prerequisites

 #### Azure IoT Hub Service